 Domestic and international students are all welcome to apply!
 You can be taking a gap year, enrolled in college, graduated from college, enrolled in a graduate degree program, or working.
 We don’t look for specific industries or backgrounds.
 You don’t need to have started a business, or had startup experience.
 We DO hope that you have a business idea that you want to turn into reality!

 For international students, we are not an accredited, degree-granting school, so we cannot issue I-20s.
-You should consult an attorney to see if your country’s B1/B2 visa will allow you to exit the US and come back in order to complete the 9 month program as per the schedule explained in the residency question above.
+You should consult an attorney to determine your appropriate visa.

 I’m an international student.
 Will you help me get a visa?

 For those who are accepted, we will send a personalized formal invitation letter so you may include it with your visa application at the consulate where you apply for a visa.
 While we cannot give legal advice, we would caution you to not use ESTA to travel to the United States for this program.
 ESTA is a strictly holiday visa and not appropriate for participation in courses like ours.
-Most international students apply for a business visitor visa; however, your country’s visa duration may not allow you to come to the US for 9 months in which case you can attend part of the program virtually, as explained above.
-The program does not qualify you for a student visa.
-We do not offer courses that allow you to receive a SEVIS number.
+Most international students apply for a business visitor visa.

 I’M A draper unviersity alumni. do i have to do the entire program?

-Alums can skip out of Module 1 and rejoin us in Module 2 or 3 depending on technical skills.
+Alumni can skip out of Module 1 and rejoin us in Module 2 or 3, depending on technical skills.
 You will need to have a working product to join in module 3.